-- 1. Do not dump or store bulk materials near structures, utilities, walkways and pavements, or on existing turf areas or plants. - 2.
-Provide erosion-control measures to prevent erosion or displacement of bulk materials; discharge of soil-bearing water runoff; and airborne dust reaching adjacent properties, water conveyance systems, or walkways.

-- 3. Accompany each delivery of bulk materials with appropriate certificates. - C. Deliver bare-root stock plants within 24 hours of digging.
+- A. Packaged Materials: Deliver packaged materials in original, unopened containers showing weight, certified analysis, name and address of manufacturer, and indication of compliance with state and Federal laws if applicable. - B. Bulk Materials: - 1.
+Do not dump or store bulk materials near structures, utilities, walkways and pavements, or on existing turf areas or plants. - Provide erosion-control measures to prevent erosion or displacement of bulk materials; discharge of soil-bearing water runoff; and airborne dust reaching adjacent properties, water conveyance systems, or walkways. - 3.
+Accompany each delivery of bulk materials with appropriate certificates. - C. Deliver bare-root stock plants within 24 hours of digging.
 Immediately after digging up bare-root stock, pack root system in wet straw, hay, or other suitable material to keep root system moist until planting.
 Transport in covered, temperature-controlled vehicles, and keep plants cool and protected from sun and wind at all times. - D. Do not prune trees and shrubs before delivery.
 Protect bark, branches, and root systems from sun scald, drying, wind burn, sweating, whipping, and other handling and tying damage.
 Do not bend or bind-tie trees or shrubs in such a manner as to destroy their natural shape.
 Provide protective covering of plants during shipping and delivery.
 Do not drop plants during delivery and handling. - E. Handle planting stock by root ball. - F. Store bulbs, corms, and tubers in a dry place at 60 to 65 deg F until planting. - G. Apply antidesiccant to trees and shrubs using power spray to provide an adequate film over trunks (before wrapping), branches, stems, twigs, and foliage to protect during digging, handling, and transportation. - 1.
-If deciduous trees or shrubs are moved in full leaf, spray with antidesiccant at nursery before moving and again two weeks after planting. - H. Wrap trees and shrubs with burlap fabric over trunks, branches, stems, twigs, and foliage to protect from wind and other damage during digging, handling, and transportation. - I. Deliver plants after preparations for planting have been completed, and install immediately.
+If deciduous trees or shrubs are moved in full leaf, spray with antidesiccant at nursery before moving and again two weeks after planting. - H. Wrap trees and shrubs with burlap fabric over trunks, branches, stems, twigs, and foliage to protect from wind and other damage during digging, handling, and transportation.

+- Deliver plants after preparations for planting have been completed, and install immediately.
 If planting is delayed more than six hours after delivery, set plants and trees in their appropriate aspect (sun, filtered sun, or shade), protect from weather and mechanical damage, and keep roots moist. - 1.
 Heel-in bare-root stock.
 Soak roots that are in less than moist condition in water for two hours.
 Reject plants with dry roots. - 2.
-Set balled stock on ground and cover ball with soil, peat moss, sawdust, or other acceptable material - 3.
+Set balled stock on ground and cover ball with soil, peat moss, sawdust, or other acceptable material. - 3.
 Do not remove container-grown stock from containers before time of planting. - 4.
 Water root systems of plants stored on-site deeply and thoroughly with a fine-mist spray.
 Water as often as necessary to maintain root systems in a moist, but not overly wet condition.

-A. Field Measurements: Verify actual grade elevations, service and utility locations, irrigation system components, and dimensions of plantings and construction contiguous with new plantings by field measurements before proceeding with planting work.

-- B. Planting Restrictions: Plant during one of the following periods.
-Coordinate planting periods with maintenance periods to provide required maintenance from date of Substantial Completion. - C. Weather Limitations: Proceed with planting only when existing and forecasted weather conditions permit planting to be performed when beneficial and optimum results may be obtained.
+- A. Field Measurements: Verify actual grade elevations, service and utility locations, irrigation system components, and dimensions of plantings and construction contiguous with new plantings by field measurements before proceeding with planting work. - B. Planting Restrictions: Plant during one of the following periods.
+Coordinate planting periods with maintenance periods to provide required maintenance from date of Substantial Completion. - 1.
+Spring Planting: March 15 May 15. - 2.
+Fall Planting: Sep 1-Nov 15. - C. Weather Limitations: Proceed with planting only when existing and forecasted weather conditions permit planting to be performed when beneficial and optimum results may be obtained.
 Apply products during favorable weather conditions according to manufacturer's written instructions and warranty requirements.